 Over the years, we’ve made a lot of good friends.
 Lucky for you, some of them happen be owners of substantial ranch properties that are home to several of Montana’s more prized and secretive streams.
-Between these "hush-hush” locations, Paradise Valley’s famed spring creeks—including Depuy’s, Armstrong’s (O’Hair), & Nelson’s, N/A (?)—there is considerable access to incredible fishing on private lakes, such as the Story, Merrell, Burn’s and Sitz.
+Between these "hush-hush” locations, Paradise Valley’s famed spring creeks—including Depuy’s, Armstrong’s (O’Hair), & Nelson’s, there is also considerable access to incredible fishing on private lakes such as Story, Merrill, Burn’s and Sitz.
 Though it might be their land, you’ll own its trout-filled water for a little while.

 There are some locations that have sliding scale based on time of year (Paradise Valley Spring Creeks).

 Some locations are bound by the General Fishing Season by state of Montana which is 3rd Sat in May through Nov 30 each year.